cayala5/playtron/README.md

-# PLAYTRON
+# Playtron

 A web app to make it easier to manage your Spotify playlists.
 First release in progress.

 ## Installation instructions
-npm install
+- npm install
-npm run dev
+- npm run dev